-BSTEC 134-Payroll Accounting Cr: 5 Wkly hrs: 5 hours Lecture
+BSTEC 134-Payroll Accounting

 Designed to provide information and study regarding the benefits, taxes, payroll deductions, and employment accounting records incidental to the social security and tax program.

 Prerequisite: BSTEC 130 or ACCT& 201 with a grade of 2.0 or higher.